 - want to see the measurements of the person you are sewing for, the fabric you plan to use and the pattern you will use in one place

-Icons on the bottom bar take you to Projects, People, Fabrics, and Patterns.
+Icons on the bottom bar take you to My Stock, My Projects, People, and Patterns.

-- select bottom bar option, such as Fabric, Material or Patterns
+- select the icon for Fabric, Material, or Patterns

-- once on that page, to enter a detail such as Material, a scroll bar will pop up with pre-populated choices
+- once on that page, to enter a detail such as Fabric, a scroll bar will pop up with pre-populated choices

 - if the choice you want doesn’t appear you have the ability to add and edit choices to personalize the app for you.

 The designer uses a different strategy for entering body measurements.
-The first screen has the ability to add a photo to show the person and to select whether you are measuring for an adult or a child.
+Add a photo to show the person and select whether you are measuring for an adult or a child.
 Enter measurements in metric or imperial.
 There’s no ability to toggle between measurement systems or set the measurement system.

-Let’s assume we’ve got the basic database entered.
-Next, assign People, Fabric and Patterns to a project.
+Next, assign People, Fabric, and Patterns to a project.
 Tap on Fabrics in the Project to view the fabric assigned.
 Tap on photos to add additional photos beyond the anchor photo.